WilliamVenner/gmpublisher/README.md

 ###### Are you a developer?
 You may also like my [VSCode GLua Enhanced](https://github.com/WilliamVenner/vscode-glua-enhanced) extension!

+## 📦 Installation

+### Windows and macOS

+The easiest way to install is by downloading gmpublisher from the [releases page](https://github.com/WilliamVenner/gmpublisher/releases).

+### Linux

+You can usually use the provided ZIP file from the [releases page](https://github.com/WilliamVenner/gmpublisher/releases).

+* **Arch Linux** users can install the application from the AUR via the package [`gmpublisher-bin`](https://aur.archlinux.org/packages/gmpublisher-bin).
+* *Note: Other Linux users may need to install additional dependencies.*

 ## Tutorials

 [DanFMN - Fastest Way to Upload a Garry's Mod Addon To Workshop](https://youtu.be/_syLXTFXmgM)